Creates a pull request for the current branch.

 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, highly actionable skill with clear phased workflows, explicit validation checkpoints, and concrete CLI commands.
-Its main weakness is verbosity — the subagent review section is lengthy and includes guidance Claude already knows (common bug patterns, OWASP categories), and the file classification triage could be more compact.
-The content would benefit from splitting the review subagent details into a referenced file.
+Its main weakness is verbosity in the review subagent section, which describes generic code review concerns Claude already knows (OWASP, race conditions, off-by-one errors) rather than project-specific heuristics.
+The inline subagent prompts could benefit from being extracted to a separate reference file.

 Suggestions

-Extract the subagent review details (Subagents 1-4 prompt descriptions) into a separate REVIEW_AGENTS.md file and reference it from the main skill, reducing the monolithic length.
+Consider extracting the subagent review details into a separate REVIEW_AGENTS.md file and referencing it from the main skill to improve progressive disclosure and reduce the skill's length.

 | Dimension | Reasoning | Score |